 WHAT’S THE AVOCADO PILLOW MADE OF?

-The cover fabric of this pillow is made from organic cotton and uses a poly-blend 4-way stretch-knit rather than a traditional weave.
+The cover fabric of this pillow is made with a 100% GOTS organic certified cotton cover.
 Essentially, this means that the top layer of the cover fabric is made from two layers of organic cotton and the layer below that is made from a polyester stretch knit.
 This combination is intended to increase the overall durability of the pillow’s cover.